Interlaced R2D2 DNN Series for Scalable Non-Cartesian MRI with Sensitivity Self-calibration: Algorithmic structure

 \subsection{DNN series training}

-To minimize discrepancies between the estimated and Ground-Truth (GT) images, the networks are trained sequentially.
-For the $i$-th network, the loss function is defined as:
+To minimize discrepancies between the estimated and GT images, the networks are trained sequentially in an alternating fashion.
+First, the sensitivity estimation DNN is trained to refine the coil profiles.
+The loss function for the $i$-th sensitivity network is defined as a residual-learning $\ell_1$-norm objective:

+where $K$ is the number of training samples and $L$ is the number of coils.
+The GT sensitivity maps $\bm{\mathsf{s}}^{\star}$ were generated using the Birdcage coil sensitivity simulation implemented in SigPy \cite{sigpy}.
+By including normalization $\alpha^{(i)}$ introduced in \cref{Eq:alpha} within the backpropagation chain, the training loss forces the network to learn an update that remains optimal after the unity constraint is applied.

+Subsequently, the image reconstruction module is trained using the updated sensitivity maps (implicitly incorporated via the residual calculation in \cref{Eq:residual_jcr2d2}).
+The loss function for the $i$-th image network is defined as:

-where $K$ is the number of training samples.
-The output of each trained DNN is employed to iteratively update the image estimates, as specified in \eref{Eq:image_estimate}, and the corresponding data residual as per \eref{Eq:residual}.
+The output of each trained DNN is employed to iteratively update the image estimates, as specified in \cref{Eq:image_estimate}, and the corresponding data residual as per \cref{Eq:residual}.
 These updated image pairs are subsequently included in the training dataset for the next DNN in the sequence.

-The learnable parameters of the first network are randomly initialized following a Gaussian distribution, and the parameters of the $i$-th network ($i \geq 2$) are initialized based on the parameter estimates from the previously trained network.
+To accelerate convergence, we employ a progressive initialization for both updates.
+The learnable parameters of the first network ($i=1$) are initialized using the Kaiming (He) \cite{he2015delving} uniform distribution.
+For all subsequent iterations ($i \geq 2$), the networks are initialized using the weights from the previously trained module, allowing the series to focus on refining high-frequency residuals rather than learning from scratch.